 - Sin City: In "The Hard Goodbye", big, tough bruiser Marv has sex with a prostitute named Goldie which is his first and only moment of tenderness and happiness with a woman.
 It turns out, however, that Goldie was hoping that sharing a bed with Marv would protect her from the people out to kill her, but it didn't work.
 Marv, feeling a sense of obligation about avenging the only woman who showed him affection (even if for selfish reasons) leads to him declaring war on the corrupt Cardinal Roarke and making enemies of the entire Roarke family.
 Though he does manage to kill the Cardinal, the story ends with him confessing to all the murders committed by Roarke and his goons to save his mother's life and being executed.

-- A Clockwork Orange: Alex's obsession with sex and violence (sometimes both at the same time) and his steadfast pursuit to inflict both gets the law on his tail, and leads to him getting punished by being jailed for two years and then reformed into a more normal person by torture, which makes him feel physically sick whenever he tries to do anything sexual and violent.
-After becoming more vulnerable he also is targeted by the victims he tormented when he was at his most insane and violent.
+- A Clockwork Orange: Alex's obsession with sex and violence (sometimes both at the same time) and his steadfast pursuit to inflict both gets the law on his tail, and leads to him getting punished by being jailed for two years and then reformed by torturous conditioning, which makes him feel physically sick whenever he tries to do anything sexual and violent.
+After his release he also is targeted by the victims he tormented since he can no longer fight back.

 - Damage: Jeremy Irons plays an MP who becomes obsessed with his son's girlfriend Juliette Binoche, begins an affair with her, is found out, and loses everything as a result.